marian-nmt/marian/README.md

     mode: CPU

-or provide the corresponding switch on the command line: `--mode CPU`
+or provide the corresponding switch on the command line: `--mode CPU`.
+GPU mode is the default if CUDA is available otherwise the CPU mode is chosen.

 ## Example usage